eic/pfRICH/README.md

 ```
-# Generate a file *pfrich-epic.root* with 1000 events
+# Generate a file *pfrich-epic.root* with 1000 7 GeV/c pions at eta = -2.5
 ./build/pfrich-epic -o pfrich-epic.root -s 1000

 # See a hit map in the sensor plane;